- LoanMajor Calculators

-For example, if you want to consolidate $15,000 in federal loans and also have $40,000 in debt, you can only include $15,000 when determining the repayment period of the consolidation loan.
-In this example it would be $30,000 or 20 years.
+For example, if you want to consolidate $15,000 in federal loans and also have $40,000 in private student loans, you can only include $15,000 of the $40,000 when determining the repayment period of the consolidation loan.
+In this example, it would be $30,000 or 20 years.
 Below are the repayment periods that a consolidation loan is eligible for based on total college debt.

 |Total Student Loan Debt||Repayment Period|

 |$7,500 – 10,000||12 Years|